All posts

 The IRS charges a user fee for processing Form 8802.
 This fee is required for each application and must be paid at the time the form is submitted.

-The amount of the fee is set by the IRS and may change over time.
+The amount of the fee depends on the type of applicant, with different fees applying to individuals and entities.
 The fee applies regardless of whether the application is approved or denied.

 Does the IRS Charge Per Certificate or Per Application?